DBCDK/fbs-cms-adapter/README.md

 `docker-compose -f docker-compose-dev.yml up`
 This will start a service for mocking HTTP, a Redis and the adapter.
 The adapter and mock service are restarted automatically when files change in the src folder.

+NOTICE:
+If any changes are made in eg. package.json you need to make sure that local images are rebuild - one way is to remove them by running
+`docker-compose -f docker-compose-dev.yml down --rmi all`

 When the dev environment is started, run tests with `npm run cy:open`.

 ## Environment Variables